trevjonez/PolyAdapter-Android/README.md

 #### More Delegates

-Lets assume for a moment you are a world class Android engineer and need more methods from `RecyclerView.Adapter` that don't exist on `PolyAdapter.BindingDelegate`
+If you need more methods from `RecyclerView.Adapter` that don't exist on `PolyAdapter.BindingDelegate`

-We thought of that and added a few optional interfaces for you to implement on your delegate classes if you care to receive those callbacks.
+There are a few optional interfaces for you to implement on your delegate classes.

 They are as follows: